infinum/qa-handbook/Tools/Using Proxyman.md

 ![Proxyman_rule_draft.png](/img/Proxyman_rule_draft.png)

 Great now you have a rule.
 If you click "+" you can add a new rule and create a list of rules.
-You can completely edit the existing rule by double-clicking on it or you can quickly enable/disable or change request or response by clicking on checkboxes of desired rule in the list.
+You can completely edit the existing rule by double-clicking on it or you can quickly enable/disable or change the request or response by clicking on the checkboxes of the desired rule in the list.

 ![Proxyman_brakepoint_rules.png](/img/Proxyman_brakepoint_rules.png)

 ### Change of response

 After you refresh the page in your app, Proxyman will open a breakpoint window that will show you "Request" and "Response" in JSON format.
-In **Response**  on the right part of the screen switch to the "Body" tab.
-We will in this example edit the average utilization value.
+In **Response**  on the right part of the screen, switch to the "Body" tab.
+In this example, we will edit the average utilization value.
 The initial value is 20, but we now want to see if the value of 89% is displayed correctly.
 Let's edit **avgUtilization** and set it to 89.

 ![Proxyman_value_89.png](/img/Proxyman_value_89.png)

-After editing, clicking on **Execute** button edited response will be displayed in the app.
+After editing, by clicking on the **Execute** button the edited response will be displayed in the app.

 <span style="display:block; border: 1px solid #e0e0e0; margin-top:15px; margin-bottom:15px; margin-left:auto; margin-right:auto; width:100%;">![Proxyman_example_chart.png](/img/Proxyman_example_chart.png)</span>

-Every time you want to apply a different value, you need to refresh the page, enter desired value and execute a response.
+Every time you want to apply a different value, you need to refresh the page, enter the desired value and execute the response.

-**TIP**: After you finish, make sure that you either unselect breakpoints that you will not use anymore or delete them because as long as Proxyman is turned on and you are triggering this API call (Some calls are automatically triggered every 30 sec) Porxyman will intercept it and breakpoint window will be opened.
+**TIP**: After you finish, make sure that you either unselect breakpoints that you will not use anymore or delete them because as long as Proxyman is turned on and you are triggering this API call (some calls are automatically triggered every 30 sec) Proxyman will intercept it and the breakpoint window will be opened.

-This was an example of manipulation with the response.
+This was an example of manipulation with a response.
 In the same way, you can manipulate with a request.

-##Proxyman on iOS and Android devices
+## Proxyman on iOS and Android devices

 Before using Proxyman on your mobile device you need to install certificates and set up a proxy.